jptyrkko/maze_solver/README.md

 * The application is delivered unbuilt but it has two alternative automatic build mechanisms.
 The primary mechanism is "build_all_with_cmake.sh", a shell script calling cmake and make.
 It builds all of the executables, except the build_debug.
-An auxiliary build script build_all_without_cmake.sh will also build the application debug version and place it in build_debug.
+An auxiliary build script "build_all_without_cmake.sh" will also build the application debug version and place it in build_debug.

 * The executable is in "build" diretory.
 It is invoked as